wackypocky/COVID19-AutoSummarizer/README.md

 # COVID19-RequestsForAid

-A text summarization project with the goal automatically summarizing articles scraped from Google containing "requests for aid" or information about how people can help in the COVID-19 crisis.
+A text summarization project with the goal of automatically summarizing articles scraped from Google containing "requests for aid" or information about how people can help in the COVID-19 crisis.
 Sentences are prioritized based on relevance and word importance.

 ## Install